Courses

 All of the courses listed on this page count towards Notre Dame’s Globally Engaged Citizens Program.
 For more information, visit the Center for the Study of Languages and Cultures website

-Courses offered every fall semester
+Courses offered every Fall

 RU 10101 – Beginning Russian I